Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 description: "This sample demonstrates a ASP.NET Core Web App calling the Microsoft Graph"
 ---

-# Using the Microsoft identity platform to call the Microsoft Graph API from an ASP.NET Core Web App, on behalf of a user signing-in using their work and school account
+# # Enable your ASP.NET Core web app to sign in users and call Microsoft Graph with the Microsoft identity platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)